karlo-babic/gamedev/7-Materials-light-particles.md

     - You will maybe have to run the game for the reflection to update to the new skybox.

 ## Lights
-- Before we add lights, we have to make it so it is darker inside the base.
-    - Activate "CeilingForShadow0" if it is not active currently (it should be located in the Floor 0 in the scene hierarchy).
-    - Open Window > Rendering > Lighting and in the tab "Environment":
-        - Set Environment Lighting: Intensity Multiplier to 0.
-        - Set Environment Reflections: Intensity Multiplier to a lower value.
-        - Add fog.
-- Create a new GameObject > Light > Spotlight.
-    - Set it on the ceilling looking down and test various values (such as: Range, Spot Angle, Color, Intensity, ...).
-    - Set multiple such light sources around the base.
-    - Attach one to the player (player's torchlight).
-- We can make one of those lights flicker:
-    - Attach the following script to a light source.

 - Adjust the scene's lighting to create a darker ambiance within the base:
     - Activate the "CeilingForShadow0" GameObject if it's not already active (located within the Floor 0 hierarchy).
     - In the Unity editor, navigate to Window > Rendering > Lighting > Environment.